CeeThinwa/BTS-Continuous-Learning/_sources/intro.md

 ## 1. Jupyter Books explored

-I came across <a href='https://youtu.be/tXWscUSYdBs'>
-a tutorial on Sphinx (hosted by Data Umbrella)</a> - which is part of the foundation for Jupyter Books, but it honestly appeared quite intimidating to me, and I procrastinated watching it.

-When I came across Khuyen Tran's brilliant LinkedIn post where she shared her Jupyter Book, a light bulb instantly went off for me, so much so that I was inspired to ask her for a connection, which she graciously accepted.
+When I came across Khuyen Tran's brilliant LinkedIn post where she shared her Jupyter Book, a light bulb instantly went off for me!
 Her post gave me just enough of a nudge to try it out... and here we are!
 This site is my first attempt at Jupyter Books after getting years of getting cosy with Jupyter Notebooks.